Frequently Asked Questions (FAQs)

 Will I be granted advanced standing for similar credits/courses taken and passed at another university or comparable institution accepted by the University?

-Subject to application and approval, a student may be granted advanced standing for up to 9 credits in accordance with the degree regulations, for studies completed successfully no more than 5 years before admissions to the programme.
+Subject to application and approval, a student may be granted advanced standing for up to 9 credits in accordance with the degree regulations for studies completed successfully no more than 5 years before admission to the programme.

 When and how will the application result be announced?